rama7993/c360-docs/docs/marketing/campaign.md

 1. Select the checkbox(es) for the Campaign you want to delete.
 2. Click the **Delete** icon .
-3. Click on **Yes** from the confirmation pop up if you want to delete.
+3. Click on **Yes** from the confirmation pop-up if you want to delete.

 <figure>
   <img src="/media/marketing/campaign/campaign-delete.png" style={{width:"100%", maxWidth:"650px"}} />